A Causal Framework for Observational Studies of Discrimination: Assessing Second-Stage Discrimination in a Stylized Scenario

-This specification allows for the distributions of criminal history and behavior to vary by race.
+This specification allows for the distributions of criminal history and behavior to vary by race due to exogenous factors like disparate police deployment and historical discrimination.
 For example, stopped Black individuals may be less likely to be engaged in criminal activity than stopped white individuals, corresponding to \(\gamma < 0\).

+In line with our discussion in Section~\ref{ssec:discrimination_model}, we set the prosecutor's perception of race (\(Z\)) equal to the officer's perception of race (\(D\)), and, for simplicity, we set both equal to one's self-identified race (\(S\)).
+This choice yields the following structural equations:

+Note that, when someone is not arrested, we represent the prosecutor's perception of race as an explicit missing value.
+The arrest report, \(R\), is treated similarly below.